-The UK Corporate Governance Code published by the Financial Reporting Council ("FRC") in June 2016 applies to the Company and with effect from 1 January 2020 the UK Corporate Governance Code published by the FRC in July 2018 will apply to the Company (the "Codes").
-The Board has considered the principles and recommendations of the Association of Investment Companies ("AIC") code of corporate governance, which addresses all the principles of the Codes, by reference to the AIC's corporate governance guide for investment companies.
-The Directors note that the Codes acknowledge that they does not set out a rigid set of rules and that some provisions may have less relevance for investment companies and, in particular, consider some areas inappropriate due to the size and nature of the business of the Company.
-Accordingly, the provisions of the Codes are complied with save that (i) the Company does not have a chief executive officer or a senior independent director (the Board does not consider this necessary for a VCT), (ii) new Directors do not receive a full, formal and tailored induction on joining the Board, such matters being addressed on an individual basis (iii) the Company conducts a formal review as to whether there is a need for an internal audit function, however the Directors do not consider that an internal audit would be an appropriate control for a VCT, (iv) the Company does not have a remuneration committee as it does not have any executive officers and as such the Board as a whole deals with any matters of this nature and (v) as the Company has no major shareholders, the Shareholders are not given the opportunity to meet or engage with any nonexecutive Directors at a specific meeting other than the annual general meeting.
+The UK Corporate Governance Code published by the Financial Reporting Council in July 2018 applies to the Company (the "Code").
+The Board has considered the principles and recommendations of the Association of Investment Companies ("AIC") code of corporate governance, which addresses all the principles of the Code, by reference to the AIC's corporate governance guide for investment companies.
+The Directors note that the Code acknowledges that it does not set out a rigid set of rules and that some provisions may have less relevance for investment companies and, in particular, consider some areas inappropriate due to the size and nature of the business of the Company.
+Accordingly, the provisions of the Code are complied with save that (i) the Company does not have a chief executive officer or a senior independent director (the Board does not consider this necessary for a VCT), (ii) the Company conducts a formal review as to whether there is a need for an internal audit function, however the Directors do not consider that an internal audit would be an appropriate control for a VCT, (iii) the Company does not have a remuneration committee as it does not have any executive officers and as such the Board as a whole deals with any matters of this nature and (iv) as the Company has no major shareholders, the Shareholders are not given the opportunity to meet or engage with any non-executive Directors at a specific meeting other than the annual general meeting and (v) in view of their non-executive nature and the requirement under the Articles that all Directors are subject to election by Shareholders at the first annual general meeting after their appointment and that at every annual general meeting a third of those Directors who are subject to retirement by rotation shall retire from office, the Board considers that it is not appropriate for the Directors to be appointed for a fixed term, nor for them to be re-elected annually.